alessandro-rizzo/seamless-interactions-label-studio/README.md

 - **Labeling Time** - Total and average time spent per video
 - **Morph Distribution** - Visual breakdown of Morph A vs B proportions
 - **Recent Annotations** - Latest 10 annotations with quick access

-**Export Options:**

-- Click "Export JSON" to download all annotations as JSON
-- Click "Export CSV" to download all annotations as CSV

 ### Keyboard Navigation